sf-wdi-19-20/staging-modules/w1_d2_3_portfolio_lab/README.md

   2. Customize your portfolio by overriding some of Bootstrap's defaults with your own CSS styles.
     * **Hint:** You will need to link to a `style.css` in your `index.html` (make sure it comes after your link to the Bootstrap CDN).
     * A simple way customize Boostrap is to use a [Google Font](https://www.google.com/fonts).
-  3. In addition to your "projects" page, create an "about" and/or "contact" page.
+  3. In addition to your "projects" page, create an "about" and/or "contact" page, and add links to them!

 ## Resources